sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   Attribute to XML  COMMAND
   element

-  Explanation       In case where the CLI COMMAND or PARAM does not have direct mapping to a table attribute in the DB, the CLI developer has the option to form the
+  Explanation       In case where the CLI COMMAND or PARAM does not have direct mapping to a table attribute in the DB, the command must be formed
-                    command in a Python callback.
-The developer has to map this tag value to a callback name.
+                    in a Python callback.
+This tag value has to be mapped to a callback name.
-                    The mapping is to be provided in file CLI/acioner/show_config_data.py In most cases, the command rendering is short and can be done efficiently in Python.
+                    The mapping is to be provided in file CLI/acioner/show_config_data.py The callback must return a string object having a single command or a list of commands separated by the delimiter '\;'.
+                    In most cases, the command rendering is short and can be done efficiently in Python.

                     A Jinja template has overhead of loading which increases linearly with file size.
                     For command rendering it is recommended to implement it in Python.